junyanz/MCILBoost/README.md

 * Download and unzip the code.
   - For Linux users, type "chmod +x MCILBoost".
 * Open Matlab and run "demoToy.m".
-* To use command line interface, see "Command Usage".
+* To use the command-line interface, see "Command Usage".
 * To use Matlab functions, see "Matlab helper functions"; You can modify "SetParamsToy.m" and "demoToy.m" to run your own experiments.